 Would you believe that country music didn't have its first platinum album until 1976?
 Hard to fathom, but it took decades to sell one million copies of any country music record.
 And that record -- Wanted!
-The Outlaws -- spawned a revolutionary new subgenre, "outlaw country."
-It went platinum 40 years ago on Nov.
+The Outlaws-- spawned a revolutionary new subgenre, "outlaw country."
+It was the first country album to go platinum on Nov.
 24, 1976.

-Even with all the big names of the country world, no solo artist found a way to sell one million albums.
+Even with all the big honky tonk heroes of the country world, no solo artist found a way to sell one million albums.
 Hank Williams couldn't do it.
 Merle Haggard couldn't do it.
 Even Willie Nelson, whose 1975 concept album Red Headed Stranger shattered notions of what country music could be, couldn't do it.

 But in the early 1970s, artists like Nelson and Waylon Jennings left the "Nashville Sound" in the dust.
 Down in Austin, Texas, the pair cooked up something far... hairier.

 Something's Going Down at the Armadillo World Headquarters

 Around the time Willie Nelson left his burned down home in Nashville for Austin, a funky little club called the Armadillo World Headquarters opened its doors in 1970.
 For 10 years, the Armadillo hosted Austin's iconically weird scene like a potpourri of funky country rock.

 Nelson and Jennings quickly found a home in the club, not just with their offbeat brand of country, but with the seemingly endless trove of future legends playing the stage.
 From Asleep at the Wheel to ZZ Top to Ray Charles to Frank Zappa to Bruce Springsteen.